The Leray transform: factorization, dual $CR$ structures and model hypersurfaces in $\mathbb{C}\mathbb{P}^2$: Background

 Because the real constant $c$ in Proposition \ref{P:StrongCConvexity} may be chosen arbitrarily, set $c=0$ and diagonalize the form to

 with each $\beta_j\ge0$.
 Strong $\C$-convexity at the origin is equivalent to saying that each $\beta_j < \alpha_j$.
 When $n=2$, we may set $\alpha_1=1$ which leads to our hypersurfaces

 \begin{remark} Every strongly $\C$-convex hypersurface is (by our definition) strongly pseudoconvex, and osculating biholomorphic images of the sphere (or of $\cs_{0}$) are a useful tool in the study of strongly pseudoconvex hypersurfaces.
-The Leray transform has good transformation properties under automorphisms of $\C\mathbb{P}^2$ (but not under general biholomorphic maps); working with this smaller set of mappings we need a larger set of models, and the projective images of the $\cs_{\beta}$ turn out to suffice to suitably osculate any strongly $\C$-convex hypersurface. $\lozenge$ \end{remark}
+The Leray transform has good transformation properties under automorphisms of $\C\mathbb{P}^2$ (but not under general biholomorphic maps); working with this smaller set of mappings we need a larger set of models, and the projective images of the $\cs_{\beta}$ suitably osculate any strongly $\C$-convex hypersurface. $\lozenge$ \end{remark}